heraclitus0/cognize/README.md

 - Export cognition logs (`.json`, `.csv`) for external audits
 - Control layer for hallucination detection in LLMs or symbolic gating in agents
 - Minimal, extensible, domain-agnostic
+- Built with symbolic state logic — extensible for memory, attention, or projection systems

 ---